OpenPoiesis/poietic-tool/Docs/Tool.md

 Options:

-- `-i`, `--import <import>`: Poietic frame to import into the first frame.
+- `-i`, `--import <import>`: Poietic plane to import into the first plane.
 See `import` command for more information.

-During the creation of a new frame the user has an option to import one or multiple frames that will be combined into the first frame of the design.
+During the creation of a new plane the user has an option to import one or multiple planes that will be combined into the first plane of the design.

 Example:

 ```
-% poietic new --import ../poietic-examples/ThinkingInSystems/Capital.poieticframe
+% poietic new --import ../poietic-examples/ThinkingInSystems/Capital.poietic
-Importing from: ../PoieticExamples/ThinkingInSystems/Capital.poieticframe
+Importing from: ../PoieticExamples/ThinkingInSystems/Capital.poietic
-Design created.
+Design created: design.poietic
 ```

 See also: `auto-parameters` subcommand of `edit`.